25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 ## Resources

-[RESTful APIs](./../../../Concepts/Web/RESTful_Web_Services.md) are all about returning and manipulating resources.
+[RESTful APIs](./../../../Concepts/Web/RESTful_Web_Services.md) are all about returning and manipulating resources

-- We can use a base class for all the resource models we'll need to return from the API.
+- We can use a base class for all the resource models we'll need to return from the API

 ### Entities / Domains / Models

-A _model_ is a set of classes that represent the data that the app manages.
+A _model_ is a set of classes that represent the data that the app manages

 Create `record` Types instead of `class` as they provide more features like: